larkwiot/yomm2/README.md

 * Get closer to Stroustrup et al's papers (version 2.0):
   * use covariant return types for disambiguation
   * move support for `shared_ptr` and `unique_ptr` to an optional header
-* Write a series of articles (for ACCU?).
+* Go header-only.
+*

-If you have ideas, comments, suggestions...please do get in touch!
+If you have ideas, comments, suggestions...get in touch!
 If you use YOMM2, I would appreciate it if you take the time to send me a description of your use case(s), and links to the project(s), if they are publicly available.